C16Mftang/covariance-learning-PCNs/README.md

 # Recurrent PCNs

-A repo to keep track of explorations on recurrent predictive coding networks
+A repo to keep track of explorations on covariance-learning predictive coding networks for associative memory